AdrKacz/IA-Negotiation/README.md

 There is an additional *final state*.
 This *state* is needed because the **Q-Learning Algorithm** only learn from the current state to the previous one.
 So, to learn if a transaction was successful, you need a state to end up after the transaction.

-There is an *initial state*.
-This is *state* is the *state* an *agent* is in when it hasn't received any offer yet and has to make one.
+There is an *initial state*, the *agent* is in this *state* when it hasn't received any offer yet and has to make one.

 That made up a total of `price_space_size x time_space_size + 1` *states*, so **5 x 5 + 1 = 26** *states*.